ROMANS CHAPTER 1

 Notice that the first thing stipulated in this letter is Paul's declaration that he is a voluntary and benevolent slave of Christ Jesus.
 Evidently this establishes Paul's servitude to Christ Jesus as primary.

-"Christ" = "Christos" = our Lord's Messianic name with a view to His diety.
+"Christ" = "Christos" = our Lord's Messianic name with a view to His deity.

 Christos comes from a Greek word “chrio” (number 5548) meaning contact, to smear, to rub, and seems to be used in the context as of anoint with oil.
 Luke 4:18.
 Yet christos means “anoint, i.e. the Messiah” which tells us that the meaning CHRIST is an assigned usage meaning.
 Several other words in the N.T. also were given a spiritual christian meaning that was not the original Greek meaning.
 So it is not uncommon for a word to be used in a slightly new and different way to express a spiritual concept by the N.T. writers.
 Only twice in the N.T. is “Messias” (Number 3323) used.
 John 1:41 & 4:25.
 Interestingly it is in John 4:25 that both messias and christos are used.
 There are several other Greek words translated anoint, anointing, or anointed in the N.T.
 The references are only a few to illustrate the usage of each word.

-(v.
-2) The kings of the earth take their stand and the rulers gather together against the LORD and against his Anointed One.
+(Ps 2:2 NKJV) The kings of the earth set themselves, And the rulers take counsel together, Against the LORD and against His Anointed [One], saying,

-(v.
-8) Ask of me, and I will make the nations your inheritance, the ends of the earth your possession.
+(Ps 2:8 NKJV) Ask of Me, and I will give You The nations for Your inheritance, And the ends of the earth for Your possession.

-(v.
-11) Serve the LORD with fear and rejoice with trembling.
+(Ps 2:11 NKJV) Serve the LORD with fear, And rejoice with trembling.

 (v.
 6) "Your throne, O God, will last for ever and ever; a scepter of justice will be the scepter of Your kingdom.